-Born in Amritsar, India, on September 15, 1949, to a progressive film distributor and cinema owner father, Satwinder, and home-maker mother Vimla, Deepa like her younger brother Dilip was immersed in the film business early on in life.
+Deepa was born in Amritsar, India, on 15 September 1949 to a progressive film distributor and cinema owner father, Satwinder, and home-maker mother Vimla.
+Deepa, like her younger brother Dilip, was immersed in the film business early on in life.
 By the age of ten she'd seen Indian-produced drama Mamta 40 times, although Hollywood movies starring Clint Eastwood were her favourites.
 "I would look forward to Sunday, when theatres screened English movies," she recalled.

 The self-described naughty child and prankster had less affection for Welham Girls, the boarding school to which her parents sent her as a pre-teen.
 "She cried buckets and kept running away and coming back," recalled her cousin Ritu Kumar, whom Deepa credits with helping shape her creativity.

 Though film figured large in her life, a future in the industry didn't initially appeal to her, however, and she chose to study philosophy at the University Of New Delhi.
 After graduating, Deepa set off across Europe in the hope of encountering a sense of direction in her career.